JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 3. If you need to run instrumented (emulator) tests for Android, amend your Gradle configuration as follows:
    1. Add the following code to the `androidTarget {}` block to configure the instrumented test source set to depend on a common test source set.
-Then, follow the IDE's suggestions to add any missing imports.

       ```kotlin
       kotlin {